 Keep your company’s name in the mind of your prospect.
 A phone call or two is not enough.
 Try emailing, dropping by, networking, or brochures to contact them, but make sure those contacts bring them some type of value, they aren’t just empty contacts.

-Use these tips to add to your sales and add to your bottom line at the same time.
+Use these tips on meeting sales targets to add to your sales and to your bottom line at the same time.